 Older production equipment can pose a dilemma.
 On one hand, it represents a significant investment and continues to be a crucial part of the operation.
 But on the other hand, it may no longer be supported by OEM equipment and may lack interfaces with the technology or system controls you use.

 Fortunately, there are ways to address deficiencies in older factory equipment, and they don’t have to break the budget.
-Modernization can improve safety, efficiency, throughput and productivity levels, and with the right approach to an equipment refresh project, you can make a positive impact on the bottom line at a fraction of the cost of a total equipment refurbishment or replacement project.
+Manufacturing and technology modernization can improve safety, efficiency, throughput and productivity levels, and with the right approach to an equipment refresh project, you can make a positive impact on the bottom line at a fraction of the cost of a total equipment refurbishment or replacement project.
 Here’s how:

 There’s a lot technology can tell you about efficiency, but it’s always a good idea to put safety first.
 Purchases like safety controllers, safety relays and safety sensing equipment are a good investment, even for older equipment that isn’t part of your long-term production plans.
 Keeping operators safe should always be the top priority.

 Legacy machinery can be brought to modern standards with technologies like controllers, environmental sensor arrays, safety technology, Supervisory Control and Data Acquisition (SCADA) platforms and other tools that connect with the Internet of Things (IoT).
-By adding affordable sensors, you can modernize and take advantage of the resulting data proliferation without the big price tag.
+By adding affordable sensors, you can modernize and take advantage of the resulting data proliferation and manufacturing throughput improvement without the big price tag.

-After safety, one of your top goals should be to improve reliability.
+After safety, one of your top manufacturing and technology goals should be improving machinery reliability.
 Even equipment that is built to last according to the top standards of the day may become outdated as reliability standards evolve and new technologies make it possible to keep closer tabs on performance.
 If you choose a control platform carefully, you can improve reliability.